kwinhall/cs338/bandit.md

 Lesson: This level explores how to use the `find` command to find files that meet specific requirements, how to use the pipe character `|` to pass the output of one command into the input of another, and how to use `grep` to search for text patterns.

-## Level 6 -> Level 7
+## Level 6 &rarr; Level 7

 Steps:

 1. Read the instructions, which state that the password is stored somewhere on the server, is owned by user `bandit7` and group `bandit6` and is 33 bytes.
 2. Type `cd /` to change your current directory to the root directory.
 3. Type `find -user bandit7 -group bandit6 -size 33c` to find all files that meet the requirements.
-Note that there are many error messages from `stderr`, making it difficult to identify the file that contains the password.
+There are many error messages from `stderr`, making it difficult to identify the file that contains the password.
 4. To suppress the error messages, discard all output from `stderr`.
 Specifically, use the symbol `>` to redirect all output from `stderr` (file descriptor `2`) to `/dev/null` (the null device, which discards all data written to it).
 Then the command is `find .
 2>/dev/null -user bandit7 -group bandit6 -size 33c`.
 5. After typing `find .
 2>/dev/null -user bandit7 -group bandit6 -size 33c` observe that `./var/lib/dpkg/info/bandit7.password` meets all the requirements.
 6. Type `cat ./var/lib/dpkg/info/bandit7.password` to view the contents of `./var/lib/dpkg/info/bandit7.password`.